 AT&T Flow Designer is an intuitive visual tool that makes it easy to design, prototype, and deploy IoT solutions.
 With this web-based tool you can visually create and connect multiple data sources, cloud services, and embedded devices.

 With AT&T’s expansive broadband network and focus on IoT, Flow Designer is a perfect match for PubNub’s Data Stream Network.
-Trigger device action, stream sensor readings, send push notification alerts or track geolocation in real time with PubNub, powered by AT&T Flow Designer.
+Trigger device action, stream sensor readings, send mobile push notification alerts or track geolocation in real time with PubNub, powered by AT&T Flow Designer.

 We’re also excited to announce that we’re partnering with AT&T for the upcoming Real-time AT&T IoT Starter Kit Challenge on Hackster.io.
 Harnessing the power of AT&T’s new IoT Starter Kit, Flow, and PubNub, hackers across the United States will contend to see who can build the most innovative IoT app.
 With a ton of great prizes, we hope to see your app!